Salt Lake City

 Holly Draney, Financial Analyst:

-• Holly is excited to come to work everyday because of the “variety of tasks I get to work on and the opportunity to learn new things.
+• Holly is excited to come to work because of the “variety of tasks I get to work on and the opportunity to learn new things.
 Knowing that I have a sense of purpose in the work I do.”

-• Holly enjoys working for local government because “there is opportunity for growth, and it is a stable and secure environment.
+• Holly enjoys working in local government because “there is opportunity for growth, and it is a stable and secure environment.
 I also like that the work is related to building and improving the communities of Salt Lake City.”

 • Holly recommends working for the City because “the benefits package that is offered is excellent, not many other employers could match it.
 The culture — not feeling like a number but rather feeling like I am recognized as an employee and treated with respect and valued.”